 Keep the walls a neutral shade, like cream or gray.
 It’ll be much easier to match any accessory with the paint color.
 If your child is stuck on having a certain paint color on the wall, try compromising with an accent wall.
 This is a wall decor idea that works with any style.
 That way, if you need to repaint down the road, it’s only one wall as opposed to four or more.

 5. Involve Your Child

 One of the most important things to consider when designing your child’s room is what your child wants.
-Browse some bedroom ideas together online and have them pick out a few ideas.
+Browse some bedroom ideas, and even toy storage ideas, together online and have them pick out a few ideas.
 Letting them in on the design process will help them feel like their room is truly theirs.

 These are just a few kid’s bedroom design ideas to try in your custom home.
 If you’re ready to start designing your custom home, contact Custom Home Group at 717-284-4090!